Jygsaw/solace-candidate-assignment-main/DISCUSSION.md

 ===== TODO =====
 [X] fix <th> child of <thead>
+    - fixing HTML error
 [X] investigate hydration error
+    - fixing HTML error
 [X] add key prop to list children
+    - fixing React error
+    - list children need key props in order to identify when an element's data has changed and needs to be rerendered with the updated state
 [X] move advocates page to /advocates route
+    - moving advocates functionality to separate route to open up future feature routes
 [X] redirect home page to /advocates route
+    - redirect to keep current functionality the same as initial repo
 [X] remove leftover debugging statements
+    - misc cleanup
 [X] remove page metadata from global layout
+    - the global layout is used for every page
-[X] create AdvocatesSearch
+    - each page should have its own metadata for SEO [X] create AdvocatesSearch
-[X] refactor advocates page as server component
+    - move page functionality into a child client component [X] refactor advocates page as server component
-[X] add page metadata to advocates page
+    - top page component should probably be a server component so that common site-wide functionality, eg. authorization, or code can be run without exposing secrets, eg. tokens [X] add page metadata to advocates page
+    - added page metadata for advocate search
 [X] create types for advocate data
+    - started creating shared types so backend and frontend can eventually verify against this contract
 [X] fix search filter error
+    - converting numbers to strings before performing filter comparisons
 [X] refactor search term state management
-[X] remove redundant filteredAdvocates state
+    - refactor direct DOM manipulation to using React controlled input to stay within the React render loop and avoid bugs [X] remove redundant filteredAdvocates state
-[X] refactor advocate filter to case insensitive
+    - unnecessary to have a second filteredAdvocates state variable when the logic can be performed before rendering [X] refactor advocate filter to case insensitive
+    - previous implementation was case-sensitive and would likely frustrate users
 [X] render merged name fields
-[X] update global layout
+    - users unlikely to need advocate data fields broken out into smallest parts
+    - displaying last name then first, because users probably recognize and refer to their doctor by last name, eg. "Dr. Smith" [X] update global layout
-[X] update page layout
+    - layout tweaks to center page and add some whitespace [X] update page layout
-[X] implement sort order dropdown
+    - layout tweaks to center page and add some whitespace [X] implement sort order dropdown
+    - add dropdown as an additional way to parse the data
-[X] refactor table as advocate profile cards
+    - users may want to search by descending years of experience [X] refactor table as advocate profile cards
+    - table format of data is very dense and not user friendly
+    - card format is easier on the eyes
 [X] add viewport meta tag to global layout
+    - misc chrome dev tools fix
 [X] update advocate list with responsive styles
+    - users may be using the site on their phone
+    - additional reason for using card layout for advocate profiles
 [X] refine advocate profile card
+    - prettify the card layout with the expectation that advocate headshots will be available
 [ ] add "More/Less" link to expand/shrink specialties list
     - allow advocate profile cards to render more uniformly until a user explicitly expands an item